mlava/better-tasks/README.md

 - Quick snooze actions, completion toggles, and links back to the originating blocks.
 - Background refreshes whenever task attributes change so pills and dashboard stay in sync.
 - A floating panel you can drag anywhere within the Roam window.
 The position is remembered, so place it where it works best for your workflow.
+- A subtle ⋯ menu beside each task’s pills that lets you add or remove repeat/start/defer/due attributes (or edit them) without leaving the dashboard.
+- Clicking the repeat or date pills in the dashboard mirrors the inline pill behaviour: you can open the same pickers, copy repeat text, or jump straight to the target Daily Note without expanding the block in Roam.

 Use the dashboard to triage overdue work, snooze tasks in bulk, or jump straight to the next daily note page without leaving Roam.

+### 🎨 Theme Compatibility (Beta)

+Better Tasks samples colors from Roam’s active theme and applies a lightweight contrast layer so the dashboard and pills feel native in both light and dark modes.
+Because every graph can load different community themes, there may still be combinations that need tweaks.
+If you notice illegible text or mismatched backgrounds, please report the theme you’re using so we can fine‑tune the adaptive styling.

 ---